-We do not expect to pay any cash dividends for the foreseeable future following this offering.
+We do not expect to pay any cash dividends for the foreseeable future.

 The continued operation and expansion of our business may require substantial funding.
-Accordingly, we do not anticipate that we will pay any cash dividends on shares of our Common Stock for the foreseeable future following this Offering.
+Accordingly, we do not anticipate that we will pay any cash dividends on shares of our Common Stock for the foreseeable future.
 Any determination to pay dividends in the future will be at the discretion of our Board of Directors and will depend upon results of operations, financial condition, contractual restrictions, including any indebtedness we may incur, restrictions imposed by applicable law and other factors our Board of Directors deems relevant.